yyexela/spacetime/README.md

 - `configs/loader` for ODE_Lorenz and PDE_KS
 - `dataloaders` for ODE_Lorenz and PDE_KS
 - Skip connection doesn't work for multivariate out of the box (see GH issues)
+- Skip testing dataset
 - Length of each of validation, testing, and training datasets need to be larger than batch size
-- Skip testing dataset
+  - Just using full data for training set, and setting validation set equal to training set
+  - Check to make sure batch size is less than training set size

 Environment:
 ```bash